dreamcatcher-tech/network/ideas/Interpulse/AppRoot/discover latest after restart.md

 The Engine needs some long term storage to effectively function as a network node after rebooting and during intermittent network activity.
 Pulses are long term storage, and so the network configuration should be stored as part of the [[App Complex]], because each chain in the complex will need similar network services.

 In order to talk to a remote chain, a connection must be opened first.
 In order to navigate an [[App Complex]], an authentication must be performed.

+Sockets offer a public facing chain that will accept connections from any other chain.
+While connected, the remote chain may need to complete a handshake.
+If the handshake completes, then it is granted access to the complex.
+Whenever this chain interacts with the complex,

+Children of the authenticated chain may also be granted access.
+When introducing themselves, they will need to supply their path back to their authenticated parent.
+This path will be used whenever they interact in the complex.

+Is there a requirement for a treewalking object, so that verification of a path can occur ? [[Rapid path verification]]

+Can we leverage that all remote connections must have been started at some point ?
+	if our parent must have told us to open up, we could walk the parent to find the path back ?